My vision of the future - Peter Smith

 How to prepare yourself for change...

-- Learn as much as you can about how people operate.
-Externally, it will help you understand consumer behavior.
+Learn as much as you can about how people operate.
+Externally, it will help you understand consumer behaviour.
 Internally, it will help you build a high performing team.